ArinaMgk/unisym/README.md

 This is still a β version.
 The symbols will be re-formed in the next main version.

+If you copy the code and used for the public, please **stipulate your copying from UNISYM led by ArinaMgk**.

 ### Build - Make into a library

 For example, for Windows 64-bit environment, by GCC 8.1.0, and in the parent directory, you can text your Makefile script: